• Skip to main content

 Here’s a good video showing 5 effective morning stretches for back stiffness:

-If your lower back is stiff after working out (probably due to “muscle fever”), here’s the #1 way to prevent it.
+If your lower back is stiff after working out (probably due to “muscle fever”), here are the best ways to prevent back pain after working out.

 2. Bad Posture

-If your job requires that you bend over your desk with a bad posture, this may cause lower back pain in the morning and all through the day.
+If your job requires that you bend over your desk with a bad posture, this may cause lower back pain.

-Also, sitting most of the day makes your core muscles “sleepy” (among other hazardous results).
+Also, sitting most of the day makes your core muscles “sleepy” (among other problems).

 Your body goes into a state of panic and tightens all the muscles in your lower back so you won’t be able to move and cause more damage.